 ACL And Meniscus Acute Injuries

 Generally speaking, ACL and meniscus acute injuries are non-contact, and involve some type of twisting motion (more often meniscus) and/or an over-straightened (hyperextended) knee motion (more often ACL).
 Moreover, these injuries can frequently occur in tandem with one another, along with an MCL tear, which is known as a terrible triad injury.
-If you happened to be playing a sport, running, doing a jumping activity, and felt any sensation of a pop, followed by immediately swelling and significant pain, that is an indication you may have suffered an ACL or meniscus injury.
-In that instance, it is indicated to see a physical therapist or orthopedic specialist near you as quick as possible to assist in the confirmation of a diagnosis as well as offer treatment plans.
+If you happened to be playing a sport, running, or doing a jumping activity and felt any sensation of a pop, followed by immediate swelling and significant pain, that is an indication you may have suffered an ACL or meniscus injury.
+In that instance, it is indicated to see a physical therapist or orthopedic specialist near you as quickly as possible to assist in the confirmation of a diagnosis as well as offer treatment plans.

 Specifically for the meniscus, if you feel that your knee sometimes will lock in place, particularly in a bent position, and you have a difficult time straightening your knee from this position, this is an indication that you should seek medical treatment.
 This may indicate you have a specific type of meniscus tear, known as a bucket handle tear, which often needs treatment from an orthopedic surgeon.
 More often, individuals will experience ‘pseudo-locking’ of their knee, which is when the knee may have a sensation of locking temporarily, but individuals can move the knee back and forth and it will eventually unlock.

 If you want to learn more about the ACL and the meniscus, check out these other awesome articles we have: